danielcdai/brainsmith/README.md

 ```

 ## To-Do List
+- [ ] Web page embedding support
 - [ ] Add global settings page
+- [ ] Save job info and chunk info to Redis
+- [ ] Save chunks to proper storage class
+- [ ] Add progress page for embedding jobs
+- [ ] Show the retrieved context to the user along with AI answer
 - [ ] Support HTTP client for Chroma
 - [ ] Provide second vector store provider
-- [ ] Save job info to Redis
-- [ ] Add progress page for embedding jobs
 - [ ] Fix Ollama non-streaming issue when chatting with domain knowledge
-- [ ] Show the retrieved context to the user along with AI answer
 - [ ] Categories app logs based on different functions
 - [ ] Others "TODO" or "FIXME" in the code